KSDisbo Supported

 What rule governs IOLTA trust accounts in Kansas?

 Kansas IOLTA trust accounts are governed by Kansas Rules of Professional Conduct Rule 1.15.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Kansas IOLTA program.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Kansas IOLTA program.

 How often must Kansas attorneys reconcile their IOLTA accounts?